cuthbertLab/music21/buildDoc/staticDocs/usersGuide_05_listsOfLists.rst

 Traceback (most recent call last):
 TypeError: 'int' object is not iterable

+For more information on data structures (lists, lists of lists, and things we didn't get to, I suggest watching Google's Python tutorial [http://code.google.com/edu/languages/google-python-class/], especially class 2).

 Wrapup
 ---------------------
 In this chapter we looked at how we can look inside lists of lists, which will be